How To Achieve Awesome Wedding Stationery That Your Guests Will Love

-The first thing anyone is likely to see of your wedding day is your save the date, followed by your invitation.
+The first thing anyone is likely to see of your wedding day is your Save the Date, followed by your Invitation.
 It's not worth rushing this process and it is absolutely crucial to talk ideas through with your partner.
-Go through moodboards together on sites like Pinterest, look at blogs like Junebug, Rock My Wedding & Save The Date etc and make sure you're both aligned in your thoughts.
-There are a million ideas out there and when you work together it's amazing how much you can improve on each others' ideas and make something even better than either of you first thought.
+Go through mood boards together on sites like Pinterest, look at blogs like Junebug, Rock My Wedding & Save The Date and make sure you're both aligned in your thoughts.
+There are a million ideas out there and when you work together it's amazing how much you can improve on each others' ideas and make something even better than either of you first imagined.

-Planning the stationery items will then feel far easier than you first expected and almost feel natural and in line with what's fits your joint wedding style.
-Through the process of pinning all areas of your day, you may find that your initial thoughts of decor in your venue have changed and this has a positive effect on the colours you decide to implement in your stationery.
-This is just a single example, but it's a good illustration of why it's important to give time to the initial thought process.
+Planning your stationery items will then feel far easier than you first expected and in line with what's fits your joint wedding style.
+Through the process of pinning (digitally or physically!) all areas of your day, you may find that your initial thoughts on theme, colour scheme or decor in your venue might change and this will impact your stationery.
+This is just a single example, but it's a good illustration of why it's important to give time to the initial and overarching thought process.

-So the process itself, how do I get the best invites?
+So the process itself, how do I get the best wedding stationery?

-Research.
-To put it simply, this is the key ingredient.
-By looking through Pinterest, Etsy and Instagram, as well as a few Google searches, you'll soon begin to find the style that suits you and through this process you'll naturally narrow down the options.
-Because they come from different sources, it's good to print out any favourites and make notes on different designs for their positives and negatives (such as matching table plans or super cost effective etc).
+To put it simply, research.
+This is the key ingredient.
+By looking through magazines, Pinterest, Etsy, Instagram and Google, you'll soon begin to find the style that suits you and through this process you'll naturally narrow down the options.
+Because they come from different sources, it's good to pin or print out any favourites and make a note on different designs about why you like them (such as the fact they have matching table plan designs or are super cost effective etc).

-What if I can't find what I want?Most suppliers will be able to offer a bespoke service, however expect this to cost more than 'off the shelf' template products.
-In some instances, for little extra cost, you may be able to ask the company / designer to amend a design that's almost right, or combine a couple of their designs to make the changes you want (such as amending the typeface, colours, language or a combination of these elements).
+What if I can't find what I want?Most suppliers will be able to offer a bespoke service, however, expect this to cost more than 'off the shelf' template products.
+In some instances, for a little extra cost, you may be able to ask the company/designer to amend a design that's almost right or combine a couple of their designs to make the changes you want (such as amending the typeface, colours, language or a combination of these elements).
 We offer this service and it can be a really good way to get a result which is closer to what you want without going fully bespoke and creating something entirely from scratch.

-We've all had this experience and even for those of us working in the industry, the technology, styles and tastes are always changing.
+We've all had this experience and even for those of us working in the industry, the technology, printing techniques and styles are always changing.
 Learning new things and adapting is part of what we do.
-We personally love to help couples understand how the whole process works, to demystify it and provide the best possible designs and quality without it needing to eat up a huge chunk of the budget.
+We personally love to help couples understand how the whole process works, to demystify it and provide the best possible designs and quality within our clients' budget.